philiprbrenan/postgres/README.md

 **select.c** shows how to connect to Postgres directly from Ansi C.

+**Select.java** shows how to connect to Postgres directly from Java.

 **select.js** shows how to connect to Postgres directly from Javascript.

 **select.pl** shows how to connect to Postgres directly from Perl.